hyoshioka0128/EdgeML/pytorch/README.md

-## Edge Machine Learning: Pytorch Library
+## Edge Machine Learning: PyTorch Library

 This package includes PyTorch implementations of following algorithms and training techniques developed as part of EdgeML.
 The PyTorch graphs for the forward/backward